arturoherrero/arturoherrero.com/article/_posts/2016-03-21-using-a-shell-script-to-organize-my-photo-library.md

 ---
 layout: post
 title: Using a shell script to organize my photo-library
+description: My plan was to organize my photo library by using the EXIF data stored in each file.
 ---

 I've been taking a lot of pictures since last year.
 As a consequence of my